CPSC-1012/1012-jan-2024-A03-workbook-dwelchnait/README.md

 # Basic Starter Kit

-## Owner your name
+## Owner Don Welch

-alter this statement to indicate the usage of this repository
+This repo will hold my daily lecture practices for the CPSC1012 course.